 - 2 Large Leeks Washed well and cut into large chunks

 - 4 Large Baking Potatoes Cut into large chunks

 - 1 tbsp Dried thyme

 - Salt and pepper

-- Put the casserole mix onto a baking tray and toss with the olive oil and salt and pepper.
+Put the vegetables and sausages onto a baking tray and toss with the olive oil, thyme and salt and pepper.

 Bake for 45 minutes or until just starting to turn golden.